Cortical oscillations implement a backbone for sampling-based computation in spiking neural networks

-with minimum $\rmin$, maximum rate $\rmax$ and oscillation frequency $\fosc$, which implicitly also fixes $\ri(t)$, as discussed above.
-The temperature and resulting gain modulation thus also varies periodically, with the square root of a sine (\cref{fig:entropy}c).
-The resulting effects on the sampled distribution are shown in \cref{fig:entropy}e: at high temperatures, the distribution becomes flat, while at low temperatures, the high-probability maxima become even more pronounced.
-This is mirrored by the change in entropy (\cref{fig:entropy}d).
-In high-temperature/high-entropy states, membrane potentials are extremely noisy, causing neurons to fire randomly and independently, whereas in low-temperature/low-entropy states, membrane potentials are nearly constant and neurons are "frozen" in certain states, firing either persistently or not at all (\cref{fig:entropy}f).
+The resulting temperature thus also varies periodically, with the square root of a sine (see \cref{fig:entropy}c and \cref{eq:temprel}).
+Moreover, the ensemble temperature controls the entropy of the sampled distribution, which effectively describes the ``disorder'' of the network and corresponds to the uniformity of the sampled distribution.
+For higher temperatures, as the sampled distribution becomes more uniform, the entropy increases (\cref{fig:entropy}d).
+In high-temperature/high-entropy states, membrane potentials are extremely noisy, causing neurons to fire randomly and independently.
+In contrast, in low-temperature/low-entropy states, membrane potentials are nearly constant, and neurons are ``frozen'' in certain states, firing either persistently or not at all (\cref{fig:entropy}e).